unitreerobotics/point_lio_unilidar/README.md

 ```

-## Run
+## 5. Run

-### Run with Unilidar
+### 5.1 Run with Unilidar L1

-Firstly, you should connect our lidar to your PC serial port, and supply power for the lidar with a 12V charger.

-Besides, to ensure proper initialization of the IMU, it is advisable to keep the lidar in a stationary state during the initial few seconds of algorithm execution.
+To ensure proper initialization of the IMU, it is advisable to keep the lidar in a stationary state during the initial few seconds of algorithm execution.

 Run `unilidar`:
 ```